williamdemeo/Math141Spring2014/README.md

 purchase it separately from the [WebAssign website][], or as part of a textbook bundle at the university bookstore.
-Note that, since WebAssign access provides you with a (somewhat restrictive) electronic version of the textbook, it is not absolutely necessary to purchase a hardcopy of the book.
-However, it is highly recommended that you have a hardcopy, or at least an electronic version that you can view on a tablet when studying in the library.
+Note that, since WebAssign access provides you with a (somewhat restrictive) electronic version of the textbook, it is not absolutely necessary to purchase a hard copy of the book.
+However, it is highly recommended that you have a hard copy, or at least an electronic version that you can view on a tablet when studying in the library.
 If you limit yourself to the electronic access to the text that is provided through WebAssign, it is likely that you will not find this access very convenient and, as a result, you might